ajegorovs/aj_python_tool_lib/README.md

     Hopfield_Networks- is an interesting approach of storing and restoring incomplete information by making original info (memories) into one-to-all connected dense network.<br>
     autoencoder- network for compression of restoration of data.
 It can modified for de-noising or retrieval of missing data.
 Variational autoencoder is a modification which changes how to view compressed state (latent space)- uit is viewed as probability distribution, from which by sampling, new data can be created.<br>
     GAN - somewhat similar to autoencoder (specially variational type).
 Except network has a critic, which learns if generated data looks authentic.<br>
+    DNN_solve_ODE - model learns to advance trajectory one step at a time.<br>
+    PINN_physics-informed-NN - model's learning is guided using loss function which includes ordinary differential equation (ODE).
+Or ODE parameters are retrieved from learning data.<br>
+    RNN_recurrent-NN -  classic recurrent network cell.
+Implementation from scratch and by using pytorch module.<br>
+    LSTM_Long_Short_Term_Memory - upgrade from RNN with long term memory.
+Remade forward pass (learns badly) and pytorch module implementation for reference.

 plots/misc_tools:<br>
     random methods that cannot be classified as standalone type.<br>